 - Herbs / Spices – I like to make this recipe in it’s simplest form without any seasoning other than salt and pepper most of the time.
 This allows the flavor of the sausage and veggies to shine.
 However that being said, I sometimes add 1 teaspoon dried herbs (like Italian seasoning) or 1 tablespoon chopped fresh like basil.

-The first step is to prep all of the veggies.
+Step 1: Prep all of the veggies.
 You can use fresh red bell pepper, but at this time of year I often use jarred roasted peppers.
 They’re both convenient and most of the time more affordable in our area during the colder months.

-From there you add the frozen hash browns to the baking dish, and top them with the veggie mixture.
+Step 3: From there you add the frozen hash browns to the baking dish, and top them with the veggie mixture.

-And finally the egg mixture is poured over the top, and it’s baked into golden puffy perfection.
+Step 4: And finally the egg mixture is poured over the top, and it’s baked into golden puffy perfection.

 After this breakfast casserole is done you have quite a few options, which we’ll dive into below.
 But the first option is of course to eat it straight out of the oven!